GeoBosh/Rdpack/README.md

     Rdpack::viewRd("./man/filename.Rd", type = "html")

 Users of 'devtools' can use `viewRd` in place of `help()` to view rendered Rd sources.
-This should work also in development mode.
+This should work also in development mode on any platform (e.g. RStudio, Emacs/ESS, Rgui).